Home Page

 ACT 202 - Intermediate Racquetball.
 1 Credit.

-(R-4) An intermediate course for the sport of racquetball.
+(R-4) This is an intermediate course for the sport of racquetball.
 Students should have a fundamental understanding of the sport, including the rules of the game and its variations, and the necessary equipment.
-Intermediate-level instruction will focus more on stroke mechanics, and strategies.
-Students will also be learning the enjoyment of playing racquetball, which is a game that can last a lifetime.
+Intermediate-level instruction will focus more on stroke mechanics and strategies.
+Students will also be learning the enjoyment of playing racquetball, a game that can last a lifetime.

 ACT 207 - WC Aerobics.
 1 Credit.